hkaramian/Km-Nuke-Backup-And-Recovery/README.md

 ## More info :

-For more information reade the UserGuide.pdf or UserGuide.txt file
+For more information reade the UserGuide.pdf file

 <a href="http://www.nukepedia.com/python/misc/nuke-backup-and-recovery-toolkit" target="_blank">More info - NukePedia</a>